Back to portfolio

 Internal Deployment Platform on Cloud Run

-Internal PaaS on GCP: git-push Cloud Run deploys with IAP and Secret Manager, Vercel-style UX without team-owned GKE.
+Internal PaaS on GCP: git-push Cloud Run deploys with managed secrets and identity-aware access, Vercel-style UX without team-owned GKE.

 At a large enterprise, shipping a small web app through the standard path meant GKE: CI/CD wiring, Helm charts, and a heavy Backstage-driven provisioning flow.
 Teams could stand up a proof of concept in days, then wait weeks before a URL existed outside a laptop.
 That delay hit engineers and non-engineers alike.
 Anyone who needed a simple internal app hit the same operational wall.